 Mental health and divorce are unfortunately not an uncommon combination.
+The stress of divorce can worsen mental health symptoms.
 Mental health issues can impact divorce proceedings in multiple ways.
-The following are some typical examples.
+The following are some examples.

 Mental Health and Child Custody